 Our Admissions team is happy to answer any of your questions or to arrange for you to visit Caterham School during term time.
 However, we work with Registered Agents in many countries who know the School well, and they can also help you decide if Caterham is the right school for your child.
 Please email our Admissions Department (email: email@example.com) who will refer you to the relevant Agent/s.
 If there is no Registered Agent in your country, we can process an individual application – please contact our Admissions Department for details.

 If you would like your child to be considered for a place, please apply to us through one of our Registered Agents.
-This will involve completing an Application Form and paying the overseas registration fee (£200).
-In addition to this, the agent will supply us with other information about your child, including a school report and a report based on an interview of your child conducted by the agent.
+This will involve completing an Application Form and paying the boarding registration fee (£200).
+In addition to this, the agent will supply us with other information about your child, including a school report, passport copy and a report based on an interview of your child conducted by the agent.

 This information must be sent to the Admissions Department by the Registered Agent by the relevant deadline: see Deadlines for Applications below.